spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

 To create an AWS cloud account there are two methods:

-* **Security Token Service(STS)**
+##### Security Token Service(STS)

-* **Access Key Method**
+##### Access Key Method

 Users can make their choice of method to follow.

 ### Security Token Service

 [STS](https://aws.amazon.com/blogs/security/how-to-use-external-id-when-granting-access-to-your-aws-resources/) method is about granting access to your AWS resources using an IAM role with external ID.
-External ID  is a piece of data created using UUID, that can be passed to the AssumeRole API of the Security Token Service.
-Hence allow Spectro Cloud to perform your AWS tasks on your behalf.
+Spectro Cloud makes the process extremely simple,just follow the UI instructions once you create the role in AWS.
+Hence allow Spectro Cloud to perform all your workload related AWS tasks on your behalf.

 * Create a role which has the minimum set of permissions